asantos00/website/content/blog/error-handling-with-react-and-redux.md

 - _reducers_ define how your state is mutated.
 Based on an action (think a event) and on the current state, they know how to calculate the next state.

-- _action_ an action is similar to an _event_ that is sent to the redux store in order to trigger a state change
+- _action_  is similar to an _event_ that is sent to the store in order to trigger a state change

 - _action creators_ are functions that create actions

-- _selectors_ are no more than _getters_ to a redux store, enabling decoupling of the store from its users
+- _selectors_ are no more than _getters_ to a store, enabling decoupling of the store from its users

 The examples we've used are written in `react`, `redux` and `reselect`, but the practices and principles used are technology agnostic.